awsdocs/aws-javascript-developer-guide-v2/emc-examples.md

 # AWS Elemental MediaConvert Examples<a name="emc-examples"></a>

 AWS Elemental MediaConvert is a file\-based video transcoding service with broadcast\-grade features\.
-You can use it to create video\-on\-demand \(VOD\) content for broadcast and multiscreen delivery at scale\.
+You can use it to create assets for broadcast and for video\-on\-demand \(VOD\) delivery across the internet\.
 For more information, see the [http://docs.aws.amazon.com/mediaconvert/latest/ug/](http://docs.aws.amazon.com/mediaconvert/latest/ug/)\.

 ![\[Relationship between JavaScript environments, the SDK, and AWS Elemental MediaConvert\]](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/images/code-samples-mediaconvert.png)